Vision-Enhancing Superfoods for Your Eyes Image

 Along with the vitamin C that you probably expected, these small fruits are a rich source of copper.
 They also have plenty of manganese, potassium, vitamin A, vitamin E, and dietary fiber.

 Don’t let the outside fool you; the best part of this fruit is found when you cut it open.
 This fruit can be added to almost any type of fruit salad or added to a tossed salad for some extra sweetness.
-The light green flesh of the fruit offers a sweet and sour appeal to your tongue.
 But, the real star is the small black seeds inside.

-These small black seeds can be crushed to produce oil that contains omega-3 fatty acids.
+These small black seeds contain oil that contains omega-3 fatty acids.
 Omega-3 helps to protect our bodies from free radicals caused by pollution and ultraviolet rays.

 Chia Seeds